siddharthkp/css-constructor/README.md

 🔥 use props in css

-🔼 Attaches **inline styles** to the highest element in your component
+🔼 Attaches styles to the highest element in your component

+🙋 Uses classes instead of inline styles

 👶 Super tiny: only 1.4K gzipped